 - Beer - Any kind of beer will work.
 A light beer will give the biscuits a lighter beer flavor.
 A darker beer will also make the biscuits a darker color.
 A hoppier beer will carry those hoppy flavors in the biscuits as well.

-- Butter - The biscuits will cook in a pool of butter.
+- Four ingredients will get you a quick crescent roll bacon jalapeno poppers recipe leaving everyone fighting over the last one and you wishing you made double.- The biscuits will cook in a pool of butter.
 I do not recommend any substitute for real butter.

 How to make beer biscuits with Bisquick